shopware/developer-portal/DOCS.md

 $ ../developer-portal/docs-cli install
 ```

-This will alter your `package.json` scripts with some aliases:
+This will alter your `package.json` scripts with selected aliases:

 ```json
 {